Skip to main content

 Programs & Activities:

-In Field trips throughout the year we visit a variety of venues from the North Shore of Long Island to New York City.
+• In Field trips throughout the year we do group photo shoots at a variety of locations from Long Island to New York City.

-Whether you are interested in shooting better, composing better photos, editing or learning a new workflow, you can find friends willing to assist.
-The majority of our members use digital equipment and have editing software experience.
+Whether you are interested in shooting better, composing better photos, editing, or learning a new workflow, you can find friends willing to assist you in improving and enjoying your photography.
+Join us!.

 About our banner...

-Our banner image was taken from the Kings Park Bluff, where the Nissequogue River
+Our banner image was taken by Art Liefke at the Kings Park Bluff, where the Nissequogue River

-empties into the Long Island Sound.
-Our members often meet and photograph the beautiful sunsets here (and sunrises for the early risers!)
-We consider The Bluff as a symbol of Kings Park, and consequently as a symbol of our club.
+We consider The Bluff a symbol of Kings Park, and consequently as a symbol of our club.

 Visitor's Tour